-Fred Atkinson (WB4AEJ) has posted an article regarding having a “Ham Domain”, which is essentially what I have here at www.ki6etl.org.
-I obviously believe it can be a fun and interesting addtion to the Ham Radio hobby.
+Fred Atkinson (WB4AEJ) has posted an article regarding having “Ham Domain”, which is essentially what I have here at www.ki6etl.org.
+I obviously believe it can be a fun and interesting addition to the Ham Radio hobby.
 In his article he highlights QSL.net, which offers free web-hosting to “ham’s”.
 I obviously have done something a little more complicated, but this is a great option for people who do not care about making things fancy.
 I recommend checking out the article and make use of this great service.

 I was impressed to see TAPR and APRS referenced in the Make Magazine blog!